Agnesgran/GuessAWord/README.md

 The game has been manually tested by:
 - **Validating Input Handling**
-  - Tested for non-alphabetical input, multiple letters, and repeated guesses.
+  - Tested for category choice, multiple letters, and repeated guesses.
 - **Gameplay Flow**
   - Ensured the game correctly tracks and displays the game state, attempts, and score.